-The best time to cycle in The Netherlands
+The best time to cycle in the Netherlands

 You may have heard about Dutch cycling-culture and the abundance of cycling lanes.
-But what is the best time to cycle around in The Netherlands?
+But what is the best time to cycle around in the Netherlands?
 I’ll try to answer that question here, by sharing some tips and considerations when planning to head out on your bike.
 In terms of where to cycle, I put together an ideal beginner bike route through the most scenic parts of the country.

 Mind the wind